NicolaNauwynck/StayOverview/doc/responses.md

 In voyage:
 - the from location is the entry location
-- the to location is the berth location
+- the to location is the berth destination

 Shift voyagge:
 - the from location is the berth origin
 - the to location is the berth destination

 Out voyage:
-- the from location is the berth location
+- the from location is the berth origin
 - the to location is the exit location

 Transit voyage: